 Challenging indeed.
 The musical contains elements from Maupin’s first two novels.
 At the time this musical was performed Maupin had written eight Tales novels.
 Today, the series stands at nine.
 Central to the plot is Cleveland transplant Mary Ann Singleton and her relationships with the heterogenous residents of 28 Barbary Lane.
 But beyond this the series features an additional character: San Francisco.
 Compared to other urban centers, San Francisco’s not physically that big.
 But reading the books we move from Russian Hill to Nob Hill to the Castro to the Financial District to North Beach to Hillsborough through newcomer Mary Ann Singleton’s eyes, Anna Madrigal’s vastly experienced eyes, and even Maupin’s eyes (since the novels read like his love letters to the City) we experience its vast diversity.
 How do you bring such cultural range to a small stage?
 My heart shivers, since I would find this more daunting than depicting Paris for Les Misérables or Chicago for, well, Chicago.

-I attempted this task at Ternopil National Economic University, when I began my tenure with Peace Corps Ukraine (Teaching English as a Foreign Language Group 35: 2008 – 2010).
+I attempted such a task at Ternopil National Economic University, when I began my service with Peace Corps Ukraine (Teaching English as a Foreign Language Group 35: 2008 – 2010).
 The administration set up a presentation so I could introduce myself to students and colleagues.
-I included a PowerPoint with ten slides, each a photo of particular city scenes.
+I included a PowerPoint with ten slides, all photos of city scenes.
 Upon showing them one after the other, I asked, “Which city is this?”
 They replied verbally while I shifted from scene to scene.

 “Shanghai?
 Hong Kong?”